postsharp/Metalama.Documentation/content/conceptual/aspects/aspect-inheritance.md

 The following type-level aspect is applied to a base class and is implicitly inherited by all derived classes.

-[!metalama-sample ~/code/Metalama.Documentation.SampleCode.AspectFramework/InheritedTypeLevel.cs name="Type-level inherited aspect"]
+[!metalama-test ~/code/Metalama.Documentation.SampleCode.AspectFramework/InheritedTypeLevel.cs name="Type-level inherited aspect"]

 ## Conditional inheritance